Skip to main content

-Recipients use the Ceremony URL to access their signing ceremony and complete their actions.
-By default, SignatureAPI automatically creates a ceremony for each recipient using Email Link Authentication when you create an envelope.
-This automatically sends an email to the recipient with a link to their signing ceremony.
-You may need to obtain the Ceremony URL directly to integrate the signing process with your application or use your own delivery methods.
-Common use cases include:
+Recipients use the ceremony URL to access their signing ceremony and complete their actions.
+By default, SignatureAPI creates a ceremony for each recipient when you create an envelope.
+It uses email link authentication and sends the recipient an email with their ceremony link.
+You don’t need to handle URL delivery in that case.
+You may want to obtain the ceremony URL directly to:

-• Embedding the signing ceremony directly within your web or mobile application
+• Embed the signing ceremony in your web or mobile application

-• Redirecting users to their signing ceremony from within your application workflow
+• Redirect users to the ceremony from within your application workflow

-• Sending signing invitations through your own email infrastructure with custom branding and templates
+• Send the invitation through your own email infrastructure with custom branding

-You can access a Ceremony URL when the ceremony is active for the recipient and not yet completed.
-If the first authentication method is email_link, the URL will be sent by email and the url property will be null.
+A ceremony URL is available when the ceremony is active and not yet completed.
+If the first authentication method is email_link, SignatureAPI delivers the URL by email.
+The url property will be null in that case.

-When SignatureAPI sends the Ceremony URL directly to recipients (such as with Email Link Authentication), the url property will be null since you don’t need to handle the URL delivery yourself.
+When SignatureAPI sends the URL directly to the recipient (as with Email Link Authentication), the url property is null.
+You don’t need to handle delivery yourself.

 Envelope object